 The default setting for income accounts is a cashflow type of Debtor Days.
 Each time you update from Xero, MYOB or QuickBooks, we calculate the average days outstanding of your overall debtors.
 From this, we do some statistical analysis to estimate what gets received in the month of invoicing, the following month, the next month and so on.
 It’s not based on the terms you set for your customers but on how they actually pay you.
 So, it gives a realistic estimate of your future payment patterns.

 Similarly, we estimate the timing of most Cost of Sales and Expense accounts based on your average outstanding Creditor Days.

 Fine-tuning the 3-Way Forecast

 While the default settings are great for a first draft and close enough for many situations, sometimes you need to modify them to get a better projection.
-In Cashflow Settings, you can modify the Cashflow Type of each account.
+In the Cashflow Forecast Settings, by selecting the Advanced View, you can modify the Cashflow Type of each account.